Frequently Asked Questions

 We have six programs – Dance (ballet or contemporary), Drama, Media Arts, Music, Music Theatre and Visual Arts.

 My child wishes to apply for a Gifted and Talented program in Year 12.
 Can I do this?

 We do not take applications for Gifted and Talented programs in Year 12.
 This is not a full year of schooling as students prepare for tertiary exams.

 I have a child in Year 5.
 How do I enrol them in a Gifted and Talented program?

 My child is going into Year 7 next year.
 How do I enrol them in your college?

 Which area do you live in?
 East and North Fremantle are our intake areas with a small part of Fremantle.
-Please check our map to see if you are in our local catchment area.
+Please check our Local Intake Area to see if you are in our local catchment area.
 Local students enrol in the general schooling program but DO NOT have access to any of the Gifted and Talented or Specialist Soccer Programs.

 We live outside the area do you do crossing boundaries?
 If not why not?